Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose our Multi-stage Delta Ising MIMO algorithm~(MDI-MIMO) which performs an adaptive multi-stage search for the maximum likelihood solution of the MIMO problem using a Coherent Ising machine.
-MDI-MIMO can provide significantly improve the performance of MMSE and MMSE-SIC, and is the only known Ising machine-based algorithm in the literature~(to the best of our knowledge) that can provide high-performance gains for 16-QAM or higher modulations in Large MIMO systems.
+MDI-MIMO can significantly improve the performance of MMSE and MMSE-SIC, and is the only known Ising machine-based algorithm in the literature~(to the best of our knowledge) that can provide high-performance gains for 16-QAM or higher modulations in Large MIMO systems.
 Unlike its predecessor DI-MIMO which involves searching in a fixed search radius around an initial guess, MDI-MIMO can adaptively modify the initial guess and predict the appropriate search radius.
 This allows MDI-MIMO to significantly improve the performance gains, and deal with scenarios where the error in the initial guess is concentrated among a few users.

 Through this work, we have been able to overcome the drawbacks of our predecessors RI-MIMO~\cite{ri-mimo} (works only for 4-QAM or lower) and DI-MIMO~\cite{di-mimo}~(limited performance gains due to fixed search radius), and have demonstrated our performance gains via simulations.
 As the next step, we plan to focus our efforts on building an FPGA/ASIC-based prototype of the CIM-based MIMO detector, and demonstrating that it can provide good quality solutions while meeting the timing/processing constraints of an LTE system.
+LTE has very aggressive processing/latency constraints; a typical LTE base station with 20~MHz bandwidth would generate around 8000 MIMO problems every millisecond and need to be solved in 1-2~ms~\cite{ri-mimo}.
+Meeting such an aggressive timing requirement is a major challenge, and the use of vectorization for numerical integration, multi-threading, and adaptive load-balancing will be key to developing an LTE-compliant prototype.